Skip to content

 return sessionId!;

-Besides puppeteer.sessions(), we’ve added other methods to facilitate session management - check them out here.
+Besides puppeteer.sessions(), we've added other methods to facilitate Session Management.

 5. Test